kellyz02/micb475-group5/README.md

  - *DESeq can only run pairwise comparison → need to know which climates are significantly different as well for interpretable climate volcano plot*
  - Jeyah: make picrust 2 script + run
  - Aim to have complete results ready to show Bessie on Wednesday.
- - Run Core-Mb use rarified, for ISA use
+ - Run Core-Mb use rarified, for ISA use regular phyloseq